MdArgentum/MdArgentum/README.md

 Over the years, I have Learing and  gained hands-on experience working on various software development projects.

 <h2> <i>Education</i></h2>
-Right Now I am doing  a Bachelor of Science in Chemistry from <b> Dhaka College </b> (Affiliated) with University of Dhaka.
-Throughout my academic journey, I gained a solid foundation in programming concepts, data structures, algorithms, and software development methodologies.
-I continue to stay updated with the latest advancements in the field through self-learning and attending relevant workshops and conferences.
+Right Now I Am Doing  a Bachelor Of Science In Chemistry From <b> Dhaka College </b> (Affiliated) With University Of Dhaka.
+Throughout My Academic Journey, I Gained A Solid Foundation In Programming Concepts, Data Structures, Algorithms, And Software Development Methodologies.
+I Continue To Stay Updated With The Latest Advancements In The Field Through Self-learning And Attending Relevant Workshops And Conferences.

 <h2> <i>Training and Courses</i></h2>
 01. Web Application Development with Python (Django) Lavel-IV at<b> Daffodil International Professional Training Institute.</b> <br/>